Rohith04MVK/dotfiles/README.md

 | [`dunst`](https://github.com/dunst-project/dunst) |  Lightweight and customizable notification daemon    | For notifications |
 | [`spicetify`](https://github.com/spicetify/spicetify-cli) | Commandline tool to customize Spotify client | To customize spotify |
 | [`better discord`](https://betterdiscord.app/) |   To enhances Discord desktop app with new features   | To customize discord |

+### Color scheme
+Huge thanks to [Catppuccin](https://github.com/catppuccin/) for this amazing color scheme.
+All the colors used are from the *Catppuccin* color pallet